ECONOEING®

 We offer self-guided canoe tours down the Ord, supply all the equipment required, the safety backup from our years of experience, guidebooks with maps and photos and ‘glamping’ campsites, with composting toilets, sleeping platforms, water on tap (including showers), gas BBQ and a fireplace with wood supplied.

 We offer a range of tours allowing you to explore the Ord River at your own pace.
-At 55kms in total, options include a pickup and river cruise in our vessel Crocadilly to allow for shorter timeframes.
+The Ord is 55kms in total, options include a boat pickup and river cruise in our vessel Crocadilly to allow for shorter timeframes.

 We Supply For You